CJ Hamilton (footballer)

 Christopher Nathan "CJ" Hamilton (born 23 March 1995) is an Irish footballer who plays as a winger for club Blackpool.
 He has previously played for Sheffield United, Mickleover, Gainsborough Trinity, Halifax Town, Gateshead and Mansfield Town.
 Born in England and raised in Ireland, he has represented the Republic of Ireland at international level.

 Early life

 Hamilton was born in Harrow but he moved to Clonea, County Waterford, Ireland, as a child.
 He played hurling for Clonea GAA and football for Carrick United.

 Club career

 Hamilton began his career with Sheffield United and spent time out on loan at Mickleover and Gainsborough Trinity in 2014–15, before again going out on loan to Halifax Town and Gateshead in the 2015–16 season.
 He joined Mansfield Town in June 2016 and made his professional debut on 9 August 2016 against Blackburn Rovers in the EFL Cup.

 In June 2019 he was linked with a transfer away from Mansfield.
 He joined Blackpool on 22 July 2020, for an undisclosed fee, on a three-year contract.
 He renewed his contract in December 2023, keeping him at the club until at least June 2026.

+On 6 May 2026, Blackpool announced it had triggered an extension on the player's contract.